guerragiancarlo8/C-Based-Operating-System/README.md

 C-Based-Operating-System
 ========================

+Note: In it's current state the OS won't work.
+It needs the simulator which I will upload soon.

 Has all the capabilities of a CP/M-like OS.

 This readme assumes that you are running on a system that can run .jar files.